How to Use Liquid Electrical Tape for Insulating Connections

 - What are the main liquid electrical tape uses for a professional electrician?

-- The primary uses include creating a weatherproof seal on outdoor or underground connections, providing terminal block insulation, repairing damaged wire jackets in tight spaces, and adding a layer of moisture and corrosion protection over existing connections like splices and taps.
+- The primary uses include creating a weather-resistant protective coating on outdoor or exposed connections when a product is listed for that environment, providing terminal-block protection when compatible with the equipment, repairing damaged wire jackets in tight spaces, and adding moisture and corrosion protection over existing, properly made connections like splices and taps — always using listed products and approved methods for wet or direct-burial locations.

 - Is liquid electrical tape a replacement for wire nuts or heat shrink tubing?